The Husqvarna 281 XP chainsaw was made between 1986 and 2001.

 It is an 80.7 cm3 / 4.9 cu. inch, 4.2 kW / 5.7 hp chainsaw recommended for use with an 18 – 28 inch bar.
 It’s a professional chainsaw suitable for felling, clearing land, bucking, and any other heavy-duty use.
 At 7.5 kgs/16.5 lbs, it’s not a light limbing or pruning saw!

-The 281 XP pictured in this article is a green ex-British military/army chainsaw that was made in Sweden and Norway in 1989.
-It was listed on eBay for sale by user Greenwells Salvage in June 2023 where it attracted 24 bids and ultimately sold for GB £399.00 (approx. US$520).
-This saw had a seized engine so it went cheaper than a working model.
+The 281 XP pictured in this article is a green ex-British military/army chainsaw made in Sweden and Norway in 1989.
+It was listed on eBay for sale by user Greenwells Salvage in June 2023, where it attracted 24 bids and ultimately sold for GB £399.00 (approx. US$520).
+This saw had a seized engine, so it went cheaper than a working model.

-We got in touch with the account to ask if we could share their images here, to which they replied, “Yeah of course please feel free.
-I knew the saw was unusual but never thought I’d have this much interest!” – many thanks to Greenwells Salvage!
+We contacted the account to ask if we could share their images here, to which they replied, “Yeah, of course, please feel free.
+I knew the saw was unusual but never thought I’d have this much interest!”
+Many thanks to Greenwells Salvage!

 Here are the pics!